Products, Services, and Data

-The portable counters are available for temporary use by COMPASS members and other public agencies in the valley.
+The portable counters are available for temporary use by COMPASS members.
 COMPASS will install the counters and collect data upon request using the various types of counting equipment available.
 Learn more about on- and off-street counting equipment and request specific locations for installation.

 In 2018, COMPASS received a Technology Transfer grant from the Federal Highway Administration to purchase and outfit a “data bike” to collect quantitative pavement condition data – primarily roughness data and photos – for pathways and other off-street facilities in Ada and Canyon Counties.

 COMPASS began using the bike in 2020, primarily to test the bike’s features and develop standard operating procedures.
 In summer 2021, COMPASS will begin full usage of the bike to analyze pathway conditions to aid in understanding and prioritizing pathway maintenance needs.
 The data collected will complement field inspections performed by local agency staff.
 The COMPASS Active Transportation Workgroup will help identify priority pathway segments to analyze each year.